 Equip yourself with evidence and knowledge

 Try to be specific and objective as you present your evidence and ask your doctor to do the same.
 A symptom diary can be really useful to give them a clear picture of what’s been going on and how long it’s been going on for, as well as any triggers or patterns.
 If you suspect a particular condition, don’t be afraid to mention this and explain your reasoning.
 Doing a bit of research in advance can help you to feel better equipped to steer this conversation but, obviously, proceed with caution.
-The internet is a wonderful place and Dr Google absolutely has a role to play, but stick to reputable sources like NHS.uk, patient.info and NICE.org.uk, as well as medical royal colleges and healthcare charities, and take care not to fall down any misinformation rabbit holes.
+The internet is a wonderful place and Dr Google absolutely has a role to play, but stick to reputable government sources, as well as medical colleges and healthcare charities, and take care not to fall down any misinformation rabbit holes.

 Rule out the worst-case scenarios

 Remember, too, that it’s easy to fixate on the worst-case scenario but try to keep an open mind.
 If the C-word keeps coming up when you Google your symptoms, no matter how unlikely it seems, ask your doctor to rule out cancer first to put your mind at ease, before moving on to other possible causes.
 Equally, ask them to clearly explain their thinking.
 Why do they think it is/isn’t a particular condition?
 Is it worth them examining you?
 Is there a test they can do or a specialist they can refer you to?
 On that note, before you book your appointment it’s often worth checking out the list of staff on your surgery website.
 These usually list each GP and practice nurse’s special interests and additional training so if there’s someone at your practice with added expertise in women’s health (or whatever you want to talk about), getting an appointment with them gives you a bit of a head start.